 Several sources from approximately the same time discuss three battles on the island of Gotland 1361.
 Amongst these sources are:

 – Libellus de Magno Erici Rege, written sometime between 1365 and 1371

 These sources do not mention the location of these battles, except the one outside of the city of Visby.
 The first source to specifically name Mästerby is:

 – Cronica Guthilandorum, by H.N.
 Strelow, 1633

-Strelow’s account is written long after the events of 1361, but it is possible that he had access to older sources, which were destroyed at a fire in a vicarage, 1735.
-Han tells us that there were two battles at Fjäle Myr in Mästerby, over the course of two days, and that the Danish king had a stone cross raised at Grens gård.
-It is not very likely, however, that Atterdag himself had the cross raised – a more probable story is that the Gotlanders themself did this, a few years later.
+Strelow’s account is written long after the events of 1361, but it is possible that he had access to older sources, which were destroyed in a fire at a vicarage, 1735.
+Strelow tells us that there were two battles at Fjäle Myr in Mästerby, over the course of two days, and that the Danish king had a stone cross raised at the Gren farm.
+It is not very likely, however, that Valdemar IV himself had the cross raised – a more likely scenario is that the Gotlanders did it themselves, a few years later.

 Other things which indicate there were battles at Mästerby are, aside from the sources, tales and oral traditions, various findings.
 Among these are:

 – Lance heads